foselab/HECATE-Bikes/README.md

 - two Simulink models (Buck and PWM)
 - a script to run Hecate on them
 - an initialization file containing model parameters.
+- an Excel file containing the results of our experiments

 ## Requirements